hectorcorrea/fedora4/README.md

 I wrote this code as I experiment with Fedora 4 in order to help me learn how Fedora 4 works.
 In the process I had to learn a little bit about RDF triples and SparQL.
 In has been a fun experiment and I hope it helps others that want to peek behind the curtain on how Fedora REST API works.

 This code goes straight from Ruby to Fedora via HTTP without using any external gems.
 It is as bare-bones as it gets and might be helpful to learn how the Fedora HTTP API works, but it is not production ready.
 This is just a learning tool.

+The core of the code is in `fedora_api.rb`.
+Take a look at this file to get a better idea on the HTTP requests that are sent to Fedora for each of the operations.

 Requirements